 Frequently Asked Questions

 German Shepherds may exhibit aggressive behavior with strangers.
 However, this depends on the amount of training and socialization they have been exposed to.
-A German Shepherd usually starts to exhibit aggressiveness at around 3 to 6 months old.
+Some German Shepherds may starts to exhibit aggressiveness at around 3 to 6 months old.
 Such behavior escalates during the adolescent stage from six months to two years old due to sexual maturity and hormones.
-Hence, you must train them at a young age.
+Hence (like any dog), you must train them at a young age.

 German Shepherds are famous for their service in both the police force as well as military units due to their loyalty and intelligence.
 Moreover, they tend to remain calm under pressure, which makes them suitable for working in high-stress environments.
 German Shepherds have been part of police work for more than 100 years!

 Is a German Shepherd a good family dog?

 German Shepherds are ideal protectors as well as companions for the family.
 With proper training and socialization, they are your ideal breed to keep your family safe, especially if you have young children.

 What’s the difference between Alsatian Dog and German Shepherd?